-by Tammy Moran – counsellor and sex educator / kai – lead somatic sexologist and sex educator
+by Tammy Moran – counsellor and sex educator / kai – bodysex therapist and sex educator

-Dr. Jack Morin reflects on how couples should navigate sexually. “theories about how couples should behave are of little value and do great harm by setting up unrealistic expectations and distracting the couple from delicate adjustments, compromises, and inspirations that have the best chance of working”.
-This same ideal applies to dating.
+Dr Jack Morin reflects on how couples should navigate sexually. “theories about how couples should behave are of little value and do great harm by setting up unrealistic expectations and distracting the couple from delicate adjustments, compromises, and inspirations that have the best chance of working”.
+This same idea applies to dating.
 You need to be open to navigating, adjusting, compromising and inspiring one another during your dating experiences.
-If you cant do this and its not working for you consider moving on.
+If you can’t do this and it’s not working for you consider moving on.

 For a lot of us, it can be hard to know what we are up for until we experience something we really don’t want.
 Tammy Moran

-It’s totally up to you what you do with this information!
+It’s entirely up to you what you do with this information!
 There’s no harm in being open to multiple experiences.
-No need to put limits on what you want to experience but it can be really helpful to be clear in what you don’t want.
+No need to put limits on what you want to experience, but it can be beneficial to be clear in what you don’t want.

-This exercise can also be really useful to do when you have already started seeing someone and are trying to determine where you might want things to go or not go.
-Simply follow as above but this time let the focus be on how you feel about this person as you feel into your; body, heart and then mind.
-See if there is any alignment or potential for this connection to align with what your whole self is looking for.
+This exercise is also useful to do when you have started seeing someone and are trying to determine where you might want things to go or not go.
+Simply follow as above but this time let the focus be on how you feel about this person as you feel into your; body, heart and the mind.
+See if there is an alignment or potential for this connection to align with what your whole self is looking for.

 All dating experiences have the potential to blossom/or flounder.
 Date consciously with truth and conviction in yourself.
 Becoming mindful during dating will give you the confidence to attract similar people.
 Wishing you warm fuzzies in your dating experiences.